hashgraph/guardian/e2e-tests/README.md

 - [Usage](#usage)

 ## Usage of cypress.env
-In this file a user need to add own `authorization` key which is `access_key` which assign to a RootAuthority after registartation
+In this file a user need to add own `authorization` key which is `access_key` which assign to a RootAuthority after registartation (bearerAuth)

 ## Installation
-- To run e2e tests for the Guardian use branch `https://github.com/hashgraph/guardian/tree/automation-api-tests/e2e-tests`
-- Then install Cypress running `npm install cypress --save-dev`
+- Install Cypress running `npm install cypress --save-dev`
 - Then for the first time run `npx cypress open`.
 Cypress dashboard which give an access to pick a test and run it from dashboard
 - To run tests from terminal use `npx cypress run` which will run all tests
 - For single test use `npx cypress run --spec path/to/file.spec.js`